Spain says investors' mood improving, liquidity strong

 TOKYO Spain on Saturday said investor sentiment over its fiscal situation was improving, leaving the country in a strong position to meet its financial obligations through year-end.

-The Spanish government is considering tapping euro zone rescue funds and an unlimited bond-buying program from the European Central Bank to ease financing tensions and get breathing space to reform its crippled economy.
+The Spanish government is considering tapping euro zone rescue funds and an unlimited bond-buying programme from the European Central Bank to ease financing tensions and get breathing space to reform its crippled economy.

 Banking and financial sources told Reuters earlier this year that international investors had deserted Spain's bond market, leaving national lenders as the only buyers.